iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

 4. In the **Contact Name** text box, type a contact name at the carrier at the insurance company.

-### Continue

-Click **Continue** to proceed to the next screen of the dialog.

-## Damage Details
+## Add damage details

-Use the instructions on this page to complete the Damage details dialog.
+Use the instructions in this section to complete the **Damage Details** dialog.

 1. In the **Are vehicle damage details known** section, select an answer: